cckmwong-data/stock_price_anomaly/README.md

 ## Overview
 Financial time series frequently exhibit irregular behavior driven by macroeconomic events, firm-specific announcements, volatility spikes, or systemic shocks.
 Detecting these anomalies is valuable for risk management, early warning systems, and investment decision support.

-This project focuses on detecting abnormal price patterns in historical Tesla (TSLA) stock data without labeled anomalies.
+This project focuses on detecting abnormal price patterns in historical Tesla (TSLA) stock data.
 The solution uses an LSTM Autoencoder to learn baseline temporal dynamics and flag deviations via reconstruction error.
-The work demonstrates how data-driven modeling can surface market regime shifts and event-driven volatility.

 ---